mf5y/Impala/README.md

 When the user wants to post to a list or thread, he sends a `POST` request to `/site/<list>/[<thread>/]` with the following properties:

 - `text` for the content of the post
-- `name` for the name of the poster
+- `username` for the name of the poster
 - `email` for the email of the poster
 - `subject` for the subject of the post

 When the user wants to create a list, he send a 'POST' request to `/site/` with the following properties

-- `name` for the name of the board
+- `name` for the name of the list
-- `description` for a description of the board
+- `description` for a description of the list